 Make sure that your diabetic shoes are roomy enough that you can wiggle your toes without rubbing or pinching, but not so big that your feet slip.
 Also, choose sense over style.
 Don’t wear plastic shoes, flip-flops, high heels, or pointy-toed shoes.
 When appropriate, wear good, thick, clean socks to prevent blisters.

-Foot care: Keep your feet clean and soft by examining them every day and applying ointments as needed.
+Foot care: Because you might not have normal sensation or feeling you should examine your feet daily.
+Keep your feet clean and soft by examining them every day and applying ointments as needed.
 Daily foot care is the best way to prevent problems — or to catch problems early, before they become serious.
 Wash your feet each day using warm water, drying them carefully afterwards.
 When washing your feet, stick to water or gentle cleansers, don’t use any harsh chemicals.

 Keep an eye on any cuts, scratches, blisters, calluses, or corns, and if you see any have your doctor take a look.
 Use unscented lotion or Vaseline to keep your feet soft and smooth.
 However, do not put lotion or Vaseline between your toes.
 The area between your toes has more moisture, which can breed infection.
 Keep this area dry to reduce your chances of getting an infection.